 Previously he worked as a Software Engineer/Architect at Sony, and as a Researcher at K.U.Leuven, where he obtained a Ph.D. in Computer Science.

-Geert spoke about the Linux Frame Buffer Device Subsystem at Linux Expo and Linux-Kongreß, and about Device Tree practices at Embedded Linux Conference.
+Geert spoke about the Linux Frame Buffer Device Subsystem at Linux Expo and Linux-Kongreß, and about Device Tree practices and Power Domains at Embedded Linux Conference.